 Another recent development in periodontal treatment is the use of laser to regenerate tissue.
-Utilizing the body’s own natural ability to “heal itself”, Dr. Moran uses the PerioLase™ for the Laser Assisted New Attachment Procedure (LANAP™).
+Utilizing the body’s own natural ability to “heal itself”, Dr. Wright & Dr. Moran use the PerioLase™ for the Laser Assisted New Attachment Procedure (LANAP™).
 Performed without a scalpel and sutures, LANAP™ creates an environment for regeneration of the tissues around your teeth (gum, bone, cementum, ligament) that are lost due to periodontal disease.

 The laser therapy works by targeting only diseased gum, which it discerns by the color.
 Diseased gums are darker than healthy gums.
 The laser is then used to agitate the healthy tissue, encouraging it to reattach to the bone.
 Because of the regrowth of this connective tissue, there is also a much lower chance of gum disease returning than with traditional surgery.

-Due to the ability of the laser to target and remove only diseased tissue, Dr. Moran is able to help restore you to health with no post-operative pain and fewer side effects and risks than traditional surgery.
+Due to the ability of the laser to target and remove only diseased tissue, Dr. Wright and Dr. Moran are able to help restore you to health with no post-operative pain and fewer side effects and risks than traditional surgery.
 This is in conjunction with a detailed home care program that is described below.

 LANAP™ Post-Operative Instructions

 - Anti-microbial rinses and antibiotic medications may be prescribed for you.
 Take any prescribed medications according to directions and continue taking until all meds are gone.

 - Reduce physical activity for several hours following surgery.